yusufarisoy/yemeksepeti-bootcamp-final-project/README.md

 - Lottie

 ## Back-end
-I developed a RESTful API for application back-end with Node.js.
-It's live on [Heroku](https://www.heroku.com/), can look to the [repository](https://github.com/yusufarisoy/yemeksepeti-bootcamp-final-project-server) for more details.
+I developed a **RESTful** API for application back-end with Node.js.
+It's live on [Heroku](https://www.heroku.com/).
+You can look to the [yemeksepeti-bootcamp-final-project-server](https://github.com/yusufarisoy/yemeksepeti-bootcamp-final-project-server) for more details.
 ```
 https://yemeksepeti-bootcamp-project.herokuapp.com/
 ```